Puerto Rican Political Collection

 The collection is open for research.

 On September 23, 1868, one of the most significant rebellions against Spanish rule took place, known as El Grito de Lares or Lares Uprising, led by Dr. Ramón Emeterio Betances and Segundo Ruiz Belvis.
-In the revolt, hundreds of people took the city of Lares, imprisoned Spanish leaders and merchants, the flag of Lares made by Mariana Bracetti was raised for the first time, the Republic of Puerto Rico was declared and a government composed only of Puerto Ricans was appointed.
-Although it only lasted one day, this was the first major uprising of Puerto Ricans against Spain, and represents the highest expression of the national conscience of the Puerto Rican people.
+In the revolt, hundreds of people took the town of Lares, imprisoned Spanish leaders and merchants, the flag of Lares made by Mariana Bracetti was raised for the first time, the Republic of Puerto Rico was declared and a government composed only of Puerto Ricans was appointed.
+Although it only lasted one day, this was the first major uprising of Puerto Ricans against Spain.

-In September 1922, the Nationalist Party of Puerto Rico (Partido Nacionalista Puertorriqueño) was founded, their main purpose was the independence of Puerto Rico.
-In May 1930, Pedro Albizu Campos was elected its president, under his leadership, the liberation movement reached its national peak.
+In September 1922, the Nationalist Party of Puerto Rico (Partido Nacionalista Puertorriqueño) was founded, its main purpose being the independence of Puerto Rico.
+In May 1930, Pedro Albizu Campos was elected its president and under his leadership, the liberation movement reached its national peak.
 Albizu Campos fought for the liberation of Puerto Rico and to end the colonial status imposed by the United States.
 As a result, the United States and the local colonial administration implemented severe repressive measures against Puerto Rican nationalists and the independence movement.

 During the 1950s after years of persecution and oppression, the Nationalist Party started a series of armed revolts throughout various cities in Puerto Rico and the United States, calling for Puerto Rican independence and to end colonialism.
 On March 1, 1954, four nationalists: Lolita Lebrón, Rafael Cancel Miranda, Andrés Figueroa Cordero, and Irvin Flores Rodríguez, attacked the U.S. House of Representatives to call attention to Puerto Rico’s independence cause.
 Five members of congress were wounded.
 The four nationalists were tried and convicted in federal courts and sentenced to long prison terms.

-As a result of colonialism, Puerto Ricans have migrated to the United States in large numbers since the 1950s to the present, mainly to survive the recurring crises.
+As a result of colonialism, Puerto Ricans have migrated to the United States in large numbers since the 1950s to the present, mainly to survive recurring financial, governmental, employment, or environmental crises.
 During the late 1960s and 1970s, Puerto Ricans in the United States established different organizations in support of Puerto Rican causes, such as the right to self-determination and independence of Puerto Rico.
 This diaspora has been essential in supporting Puerto Rican interests and human rights.

 Posters, newsletters, newspapers, and documents related to the struggle for Puerto Rican independence.